marier-nico/event-processor/docs/content/processors.rst

 First Match
 ___________

 This strategy calls the first matching processor (among those with the highest rank).
-It returns the processor's return value as-is.
+It returns a simple :ref:`Result<Results>`.

 All Matches
 ___________

 This strategy calls all the matching processors (that have the highest rank).
-It returns a tuple of results for all the processors (even if only a single match occurred).
+It returns a list of :ref:`Result<Results>`, one for each matching processor (even if only a single match occurred).

 No Matches
 __________

-This strategy calls none of the matching processors if there are more than one (and returns none).
-Otherwise, it calls the single matching processor and returns its value as-is.
+This strategy calls none of the matching processors if there are more than one (and returns a :ref:`Result<Results>` with a ``None`` value).
+Otherwise, it calls the single matching processor and returns a :ref:`Result<Results>` with that result.

 No Matches Strict
 _________________

 This strategy calls none of the matching processors if there are more than one, and it raises an exception.
-Otherwise, it calls the single matching processors and returns its value as-is.
+Otherwise, it calls the single matching processors and returns a :ref:`Result<Results>` with the returned value.

 Example
 _______